-In particular, within the framework of the Euro-Mediterranean partnership there might be room for REMPEC's involvement in the implementation of projects aimed at further reducing the gap between the international regulatory maritime safety and marine environment protection framework and the EU legislative framework in order to ensure a coherent, effective and uniform implementation of the international regulatory framework for maritime safety and the prevention of the pollution from ships in the Mediterranean.
-The list of relevant EU Directives appears in Appendix 4.
+In particular, within the framework of the Euro-Mediterranean partnership, there might be room for REMPEC's involvement in the implementation of projects aimed at further reducing the gap between the international regulatory maritime safety and marine environment protection framework (Annex 3) and the EU legislative framework in order to ensure a coherent, effective and uniform implementation of the international regulatory framework for maritime safety and the prevention of the pollution from ships in the Mediterranean.
+The list of relevant European Union legislation appears in Annex 4.